giovaniortolani/google-tag-linker/README.md

 # Notes

-This is a beta version, while it should work fine for doing a GA4 cross-domain tracking, some features needs to in a future, check next section.
+This is a beta version, while it should work fine for doing GA4 cross-domain tracking.
+Check the next section.

-When there are multiple GA4 session cookies, the code reads the last one present in `document.cookie` string, if it wasn't manually passed to the `googleTagLinker` function as argument.
+When there are multiple GA4 session cookies, the code reads the last one present in `document.cookie` string, if it wasn't manually passed to the `googleTagLinker` function as an argument.

 # To-Do

 - [x] Add Adwords / Double Click Support
 - [x] QA environments with multiple cookies
-- [x] Add the chance to manually defined the cookies to be passed
+- [x] Add the chance to manually define the cookies to be passed
 - [x] Add a "read" method to decode the linkerParam to the real cookie values
 - [x] Add a "decorate" method
 - [ ] Add tests